 Pavement Markings - Pavement markings such as centerline, stop bars, and lane markings will be reapplied within 3 days of the resurfacing.
 Temporary markings may be applied for safety reasons, and the permanent markings may be applied at a later date.
 Sometimes bike lanes will be installed.

-The contract below shows planned resurfacing lists, but please note the list is subject to change.
-Resurfacing List
+The contract below shows planned resurfacing lists, but please note the lists are subject to change.

 More questions?
 Try watching our Paving the Way video